Notes on the Geography of The West Bank: Bethlehem 2: the New City

 New Bethlehem doesn't have a lot to recommend it, but it does have plenty of excuses.
-The Jordanians starved the West Bank and thought only of "modernizing" it by bulldozing neighborhoods and putting up concrete blocks.
-The Israelis, in charge after 1967, invested next to nothing except for security and did much to block Palestinian investment.
+The Jordanians starved the West Bank and thought only of "modernizing" it.
+The Israelis, in charge after 1967, invested next to nothing except for security and used boxes and boxes of red tape to strangle Palestinian investment.

-The city began to grow about a century ago, when Bethlehemites began moving to "villas" outside the town.
-Here's one, up the hill in the neighboring town of Beit Jala.
+About 1900 Bethlehemites with money began moving to "villas" outside the town.
+Here's one, up the hill and in the neighboring town of Beit Jala.
 (It's the house adjoining the small oil mill shown in the previous folder.)
 Its Italianate character is consistent with Bethlehem's reputation as the most Westernized of the West Bank's old cities.

 Close-up of the entrance to the same building.
 A life-sized statue of one of the builders of the house can be seen standing on the balcony.
-It's doubtful if he ever saw the building, which was built with money he sent from Chile.
+It's doubtful if he ever saw the building, paid for with money he sent from Chile.

 Interior of the main parlor.
 The domed ceiling is traditional and genuine, though the trompe l'oeil ribs are not.

 A lifetime later, villas are still being built.
-No architect on the West Bank, it seems, ever goes broke from bad taste.
 The cylindrical arcade supports an inaccessible balcony.
+No matter: no architect on the West Bank ever went broke from bad taste.

 Arachnid calls home.